-Blue Bay Marine Park
+4. Blue Bay Marine Park

 This is the ideal time to head to Blue Bay Marine Park and see an amazing coral reef lagoon where there are corals older than 1,000 years and wildlife like sea turtles and more.

 The area is protected by the government and it really is a gift to the locals as they will get to see the underwater life of Mauritius as they view over 38 different types of corals in their natural habitat.

 The temple was built on the volcanic crater lake and is a unique opportunity to really get in touch with the religious history of the island.

 The area is surrounded by lush, green forests and the place is an important one as it is dedicated to the goddess Shiva and it has garnered a lot of tourism throughout recent years.

 You will also find many monkeys roaming the vicinity looking for food and ways to pester people.

 This is one of the must-visit places to visit in south Mauritius.

-Le Morne Brabant
+6. Le Morne Brabant

-The mountain symbolizes freedom on Mauritius as it was allegedly the place where slaves would escape and take refuge from their enslaved daily lives.
+The mountain symbolizes freedom in Mauritius as it was allegedly the place where slaves would escape and take refuge from their enslaved daily lives.
 It now is a symbol of the island.